India pursued assertive foreign policy in 2020, says U.S. Defense Intelligence Agency | ExBulletin

 The Defense Intelligence Agency also told lawmakers that New Delhi has also toughened its approach to an aggressive China.

-India has toughened its approach to China following a deterioration in bilateral relations that followed Chinese efforts to take India’s claimed territory along the line’s disputed border effective control from summer 2020, “said Berrier.
+India has hardened its approach to China following a deterioration in bilateral relations that followed China’s efforts to take the territory claimed by India along the disputed border from the Line of Effective Control to from summer 2020, said Berrier.

 In response to the June clash between Indian and Chinese troops and the deaths of 20 Indians and four Chinese soldiers, New Delhi responded by deploying 40,000 additional troops, artillery, tanks and planes to the border. contested, occupying strategic mountain passes in dispute. territory, and sending Indian Navy ships to monitor Chinese ships in the Gulf of Aden, he said.